a-oleksak/Bio-impedance-Sensing/README.md

 The following is contained within the `main branch` of this repository:
 - libraries needed to run arduino ide code,
 - demo codes for each component and subsystem,
-- draft of our overall code
+- draft and final copy of our overall code
+- processing IDE code for GUI visualization
+- 3D model files for 3D printed components

 Please consider visiting our [website](https://a-oleksak.github.io/Bio-impedance-Sensing/).